Are you writing a history, or need one written? Do you need help?

 Why should you choose me?

-I have a PhD in Cultural History from La Trobe University (2005), as well as an undergraduate degree with first class honours in cultural resource management (Charles Sturt University, 1997).
-I bring a broad historical knowledge, strong research and writing skills, and a capacity for critical reflection, to any history project.
+In essence, I bring a broad historical and cultural knowledge, strong research and writing skills, and a capacity for critical reflection, to any history project.

 I am also a full professional member of the Professional Historians Association (Victoria), and subscribe to their standards and code of ethics.